JaeWong91/GAME-ROOM/README.md

 -   A fixed "back to top" button for easier navigation.
 -   A google maps feature to show location of the venue.
--   For small displays, the navigation expand animation is not as smooth as intended.
-This may be due to have two seperate lists integrated into one collapse.

 ## Technologies Used